 Cases can be settled at any point during the trial process.
 Talk to your attorney as you go if you receive additional offers to settle.

 Our Miami Boat Accident Lawyer Offers Free Consultations

 If you or a family member was injured in a boating accident, talk to an attorney today about suing a boat rental company. negligent driver, or other liable parties .
 Miami personal injury attorney Prosper Shaked represents the victims of boat accident injuries and fights to help them recover the compensation they need to keep going after a serious marine accident.
-To schedule a free consultation, call The Law Offices of Prosper Shaked today at (305) 690-0244.
+To schedule a free consultation, call The Law Offices of Prosper Shaked today at (305) 694-2676.